-- 2.1 These Rules were approved by Council and shall be effective from 3 April 2017. - 2.2 These Rules were made in accordance with Article 7.11(c) of the Constitution. - 2.3 These Rules may be amended from time to time by Council. - 2.4 To the extent of any inconsistency between these Rules and the Constitution, the relevant provision of the Constitution shall apply. - 2.5 These Rules shall be governed by and interpreted in accordance with the laws of Monaco.
+- 2.1 These Rules were approved by Council and came into force on 1 January 2019. - 2.2 These Rules may be amended from time to time by Council. - 2.3 To the extent of any inconsistency between these Rules and the Constitution, the relevant provision of the Constitution shall apply. - 2.4 These Rules shall be governed by and interpreted in accordance with the laws of Monaco.